amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## ECLIPSE

 - Aflounder the uncompassed darkness of doubt
--        In search of the path to the goal
+- {:.indent-3}In search of the path to the goal
 - That lies at the end of our transient day,
--        The ultimate bourne of the soul;
+- {:.indent-3}The ultimate bourne of the soul;
 - I grasp into nothingness, feebly essay
--        To clasp but a willow, a stone,
+- {:.indent-3}To clasp but a willow, a stone,
 - And grope through the stepless, unechoing gloom
--        Unanswered, unsuccored, alone!
+- {:.indent-3}Unanswered, unsuccored, alone!

 ---

 ## WHY

-- The verdure sleeps In winter,
+- The verdure sleeps in winter,
--        Awakes with April rain,
+- {:.indent-3}Awakes with April rain,
 - The sun swings low — 'tis night — ascends,
--        And lo! 'tis morn again:
+- {:.indent-3}And lo! 'tis morn again:
 - The world spins on triumphant
--        Across a trackless sky,
+- {:.indent-3}Across a trackless sky,
 - And man seeks evermore in vain
--        The primal reason why.
+- {:.indent-3}The primal reason why.

 - O whither are we rushing?
--        And wherefrom were we torn?
+- {:.indent-3}And wherefrom were we torn?
 - We breathe from out the silences,
--        And breathless, back are borne.
+- {:.indent-3}And breathless, back are borne.

 - Deep in the soul are voices
--        Returning this reply:
+- {:.indent-3}Returning this reply:
 - It took a God to make us.
--        Only God can answer why!
+- {:.indent-3}Only God can answer why!

 ---

 ## HUSKS

 - Forever and forevermore,
--        Across the heights, the deeps,
+- {:.indent-3}Across the heights, the deeps,
 - Spurred by an ever-flaming zeal
--        That slumbers not, nor sleeps —
+- {:.indent-3}That slumbers not, nor sleeps —
 - We chase the furtive form of fame
--        Beyond the edge of dusk,
+- {:.indent-3}Beyond the edge of dusk,
 - To bear within our arms at length,
--        An empty mocking, husk!
+- {:.indent-3}An empty mocking, husk!

 ---

 ## THE WATCHER

 - The long, grim years with iron tread
--        Move down the shuttered isle
+- {:.indent-3}Move down the shuttered isle
 - Of time's unrecking labyrinth
--        Paved with forgotten dead.
+- {:.indent-3}Paved with forgotten dead.

 - And I, a feather in their wake,
--        Gaze long and tremblingly
+- {:.indent-3}Gaze long and tremblingly
 - Into these sunless corridors,
--        Praying the light to break!
+- {:.indent-3}Praying the light to break!

 ---